Lawngtlai District Holds Review Meeting on Measles Preparedness Amid Outbreak in Bangladesh

 Officials and health authorities hold a review meeting at the Deputy Commissioner’s Conference Hall in Lawngtlai to discuss measles preparedness amid the outbreak in Bangladesh.
 (DIPR Mizoram)

-Dr. Jongte also informed that rapid response teams have been activated at Primary Health Centres (PHCs) and Community Health Centres (CHCs), while mobile vaccination teams are on standby.
-Adequate stocks of MR vaccines and Vitamin A are available in the district.
+The Senior CMO informed the meeting that health authorities have already activated Rapid Response Teams (RRTs) at Primary Health Centres (PHCs) and Community Health Centres (CHCs) throughout the district.
+Mobile vaccination teams have also been kept on standby to respond swiftly if required.
+He further assured that adequate stocks of MR vaccines and Vitamin A supplements are available in the district.

-Dr. Lalhlimpuii from the World Health Organization (WHO) noted that measles cases were reported in the district last year but no fatalities occurred due to timely intervention.
-She said no cases have been reported in the district so far this year, although intensified surveillance and vaccination drives are ongoing.
+Representing the World Health Organization (WHO), Dr. Lalhlimpuii stated that measles cases had been reported in Lawngtlai district last year, but prompt intervention by health authorities ensured that no fatalities occurred.
+She noted that no measles cases have been reported in the district so far in 2026, but surveillance activities and vaccination campaigns have been intensified as a precautionary measure.

 ALSO READ: Review Committee Meets to Examine Mizo Marriage and Inheritance Law Amendment